 Media literacy is one of six elective subjects, of which each high school chooses four.
 In practice, most high schools in Serbia choose media literacy as one of those four subjects.
 However, in 2020, the number of schools choosing media literacy as an elective did not expand, compared with previous years.
 In primary schools, media literacy topics are provided for a few hours as part of other subjects, like language arts.
-Some of the high schools, including some gymnasiums (advanced secondary schools) that are the most numerous promoters of media literacy, have not chosen media literacy as an elective for their students between professional media that try to work responsibly, regardless of who holds the levers of power, organizations that produce biased reporting," explained Radojević.
+Some of the high schools, including some gymnasiums (advanced secondary schools) that are the most numerous promoters of media literacy, have not chosen media literacy as an elective for their students due to lack of knowledge about the subject within their teaching staffs. .
+However, there are some informal groups of students who are able to work with librarians who share an interest in media literacy.